Covid 19 coronavirus: Govt removed wage subsidy test despite warnings that strong companies would take it

 On March 23, the Government removed the cap, meaning the scheme was open to all employers.

+Meanwhile the Government flip flopped on how much businesses who took the subsidy had to pay staff.

-Separately, the documents show that the Government proposed that employers who took the subsidy in the initial scheme would only need to be paid 60 per cent of their regular salary.
+Initially, the Government proposed that employers who took the subsidy would only need to be paid at least 60 per cent of their regular wage or salary.

-After an appeal from the Council of Trade Unions this was increased to 80 per cent.

-Despite warnings that this could lead to greater job losses, the Government made the change.
+The Council of Trade Unions urged this be raised to at least 80 per cent and despite warnings that this could lead to greater job losses, the Government made the change.

+However later the scheme was changed so that companies only had to pay 80 per cent of a worker's normal wage "if this is possible" as the Government was warned it could lead to job losses and reduce take up of the scheme.

+Otherwise, they could pay workers as little as the amount of the wage subsidy - $585 a week - something Fletcher Building warned it would do if the lockdown lasted three months.

+"There is some evidence that this rule is a barrier to accessing the subsidy, and that confusion about it's interpreation is creating uncertainty for firms trying to make hugely consequential business decisions," Treasury warned.

-In its initial format the Government expected the scheme would cost no more than $5.1 billion but over time as it was expanded the estimated cost rose to $12b.
+In its initial format the Government expected the scheme would cost no more than $5.1 billion but over time as it was expanded the estimated cost rose to $8b-$12b.